NJUDeepEngine/open-llm-assignments/README.md

 So in this assignment, we dive into Llama3.2, a SOTA lightweight dense LLM, exploring its end-to-end pipeline, including modeling, inference, and training.

-🔥 What'more, as the final assignment, for each basic task, we provide some additional hight-relative tasks but less guided and more challenging, giving you enough room to improvise and explore.
+🔥 What'more, for each basic task, we provide some additional hight-relative tasks but less guided and more challenging, giving you enough room to improvise and explore.
 Of-course, we will award **generous bonus points** for these extra tasks, with no upper limit (*which means, in theory, you can accomplish only one bonus task well enough to turn the tide and score full marks at the end*).

 ## Tasks (100 points + bonus🔥)